 Education and Conferences

 Participating in education as both a teacher and a learner is an essential component of a career in academic medicine.
-Each of our fellows receives an appointment as a Clinical Fellow at Harvard Medical School (HMS), and has the opportunity to teach at many levels, including supervision of the medical students and residents who frequently rotate on our service.
-We are proud that our Endocrinology fellows consistently are highly regarded for their teaching by medical students and residents at Boston Children’s Hospital, both on the wards and in more formal settings at the hospital and medical school.
+Each fellow receives an appointment as a Clinical Fellow at Harvard Medical School (HMS) and has the opportunity to teach at many levels, including supervision of the medical students and residents who frequently rotate on our service.
+We are proud that our Endocrinology fellows consistently are highly regarded and frequently recognized for their teaching by medical students and residents at Boston Children’s Hospital and Harvard Medical School.

-During the first year, each fellow prepares and presents approximately 9 clinical conferences attended by endocrinologists at Boston Children’s Hospital, Joslin Diabetes Center (JDC), BWH, BIDMC, and the other Harvard-affiliated teaching hospitals in the Harvard Medical School (HMS) area.
-These conferences give the fellow the opportunity to investigate clinical topics in depth and to engage a group of senior endocrinologists in discussion.
+During the first year, each fellow prepares and presents approximately 7-8 clinical conferences that give the fellow the opportunity to investigate clinical topics in depth and to engage a group of senior endocrinologists in discussion.
 Fellows also attend a variety of educational conferences including Fundamentals of Endocrinology, Fellows’ Journal Club, Endocrinology Case Conferences and Division Seminars, and a variety of endocrine subspecialty and multidisciplinary conferences.